hzhu/recursion-joy/solutions/06 - range/README.md

-Write a range function that generates a range of numeric values.
+Write a recursive `range` function that generates a range of numeric values.

 ```
 range(0)      => [0]